Xtra-Computing/ThunderGP/docs/scheduling.md

     * **```partitionArrangement```**: ② in the figure, orchestrates the partitions in a user-defined order.

-* When this two orchestrations are finished, it need to integrate into ThunderGP.
+* When this two orchestrations are finished, it need to be integrated into ThunderGP.
 Taking the existing scheduler as an example: ( ```libgraph/scheduler/normal/scheduler.cpp```)
 ```c
 static graphStaticScheduler dut = {
     .init                   = normalInitHanlder,